vatsalkhemani/AIExperiments/multimodal-rag/TECHNICAL.md

 ## What I learned

 - The conversion pipeline (OCR, captioning, transcription) isn't just extra work, it's an information bottleneck.
 Multimodal embeddings bypass it entirely and retrieval quality improves because you're matching against the real content, not a text proxy
 - Cross-modal retrieval actually works.
-A text query finds relevant images without any intermediate text description.
-This felt like magic the first time it worked
+A text query finds relevant images without any intermediate text description
+- Both the embedding and generation models need to be multimodal for this to work end to end.
+Multimodal embeddings with a text-only generator means you retrieve the right files but can't read them
 - The model's constraints (120s video, 6-page PDF) mean chunking is still necessary for large content.
 The model eliminates the *conversion* step, not the *segmentation* step
 - Embedding cost varies dramatically by modality.
 Video is 60x more expensive per token than text.
 For large corpora, this matters